 Ancient Chinese bomb and an underground prison cell

 “Prince Jing is going to break the prison today, isn’t he?”
 Xia Jiang examined Marquis Yan, smirking.
-“But he won’t succeed because what in the underground prison is not Wei Zheng but bombs.
+“But he won’t succeed because what is in the underground prison is not Wei Zheng but bombs.
 Prince Jing is done with.”

 Marquis Yan was unruffled.
 “How can you be so sure it will be Prince Jing’s men to break into the prison?”

 “Regardless whose men, he’s finished.”
 Xia Jiang was super confident.
 “Just picture it.
 After the bombs are detonated by the intruders and the prison is exploded, Prince Jing’s curfew officers will definitely dash in to investigate, and by then they will be killed, injured or captured.
-You tell me, how Prince Jing can ever claim his men are not involved in the prison breaking operation?”
+You tell me, how Prince Jing can ever claim his men are not involved in the prison-breaking operation?”